Nonparametric Bayes Modeling of Populations of Networks: Simulation Study

-We generate $5{,}000$ Gibbs iterations, with upper bounds $H=30$ and $R=10$, and set a burn-in of $1{,}000$; trace-plots suggest this burn-in is sufficient for convergence and show no evidence of label switching issues.
+We generate $5{,}000$ Gibbs iterations, with upper bounds $H=30$ and $R=10$, and set a burn-in of $1{,}000$.
+Trace-plots suggest this burn-in is sufficient for convergence.
 We additionally monitor mixing via effective sample sizes for the quantities of interest, with most of these values $\approx 1{,}200$ out of $4{,}000$, providing a good mixing result.
-The algorithm required 43 minutes to perform posterior computation based on a naive \texttt{R} (version 3.1.1) implementation in a machine with one Intel Core i5 2.3GHz processor and 4GB of RAM.
-Hence, there are significant margins to further improve the computational time.
+The algorithm required 43 minutes to perform posterior computation based on a naive \texttt{R} implementation in a machine with one Intel Core i5 2.3GHz processor and 4GB of RAM.
+Hence, there are significant margins to improve computational time.

-Figure \ref{F2} highlights the good performance of $\Pi_{\nu}$ in adaptively deleting redundant classes while properly estimating the true mixing probabilities.
-We obtain similar good results in recovering the true class-specific edge probability vectors and their deviations from the expected value of the network-valued random variable as shown in Figure \ref{F3}.
-Borrowing of information across replicated observations and within each network provides very accurate inference for the class-specific edge probabilities under very different scenarios, with the 95\% highest posterior density intervals containing the true class-specific edge probabilities in $90\%$ of the replicates.
-Figure \ref{F3} confirms the ability of the model to accurately approximate and efficiently estimate a very broad range of true network structures.
-Inferences are robust to the choice of upper bounds $R=10<V=20$ due to the carefully specified prior favoring adaptive deletion of extra dimensions.

-Accurate estimation of the mixing probabilities $\nu_h$ and the class-specific edge probability vectors $\boldsymbol{\pi}^{(h)}$ ensures accurate inference and estimation for the true pmf $p^0_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ arising from \eqref{eq1}, while providing efficient clustering behavior.
-We correctly group all the simulated networks in four latent classes via maximum {\em a posteriori} estimates (MAP) of their $G_i$ using the MCMC samples.
-We obtained similarly good performance in very different simulations having more subtle differences between classes mimicking the brain network application data.

-Figure \ref{F4} presents violin plots demonstrating the ability of our model to accurately characterize the distribution of key topological features with respect to those associated with the true pmf $p^0_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$.
-Modeling of $p_{ \mathcal{L}(\boldsymbol{\mathcal{A}})}$ via \eqref{eq0}, as in the previous literature, significantly reduces performance even when considering a different parameter for each edge probability, with these parameters consistently estimated by exploiting all the $n=100$ simulated network data via $\hat{\pi}=\sum_{i=1}^{n} \mathcal{L}(\boldsymbol{A}_i)/n$.
-Such an approach averages across network behaviors and hence cannot capture multi-modality patterns indicative of subsets of data characterized by different network properties.